yuntat/SC2006-Signbridge/README.md

 ## 🚀 Azure Deployment
 - **Frontend:** Azure Static Web Apps using GitHub Actions

-- **Backend:** Deployed to Azure Virtual Machine with HTTPS Flask API
+- **Backend:** Deployed to Azure Virtual Machine with HTTPS Flask API and FastAPI

 - **Data:** MongoDB (hosted on Atlas) and Azure Blob Storage for video data